knowthelist/fhem-tablet-ui/README.md

 - **data-on-colors**: array of colors related to the data-get-on array

 data-get-on and data-get-off accept also RegEx values.

-To use multiple icons, data-get-on,data-icons and data-on-colors have to be an array with the same size.
 The value for one icon can also contain an additional animatation CSS name, e.g. "fa-exclamation-triangle fa-blink" for a blinking symbol

 ####Label widgets